Skip to content

 TypeScript Required

 The CLI copies TypeScript (.ts) files containing decorators and type annotations.
-Your project must have a build tool that can compile TypeScript (e.g., Vite, webpack with ts-loader, or tsc).
+Your project must have a build tool that can compile TypeScript (e.g., Vite, esbuild, or rollup).
+If you're using a framework CLI (Next.js, SvelteKit, Astro, Nuxt, etc.), TypeScript support is already included.
 If your project uses plain JavaScript without TypeScript support, use the NPM Package approach instead.

 Quick Start